jdiazcano/cfg4k/README.md

 ```

 ## Parsers
-There are two steps in order to use a new parser.
+There are two steps in order to use a new parser (this is mostly used for parsing basic types and interfaces should be used instead of parsers!).

 1. Create your class by implementing Parser
 2. Register your parser in the `Parsers` class `addParser(), addClassedParser(), addParseredParser()`